-Axes[].Parameters Rotative with 2048 cycles per turn (one cycle is four quadrants) Axis units in this example Degrees without any gear in between.
+Axes[].Parameters Rotative with 2048 cycles per turn (one cycle is four quadrants) Linear with 20μm period and a pole-pair distance of 25mm Axis units in this example Degrees without any gear in be- tween.
 Millimeter without any gear in between. .Motor.EncoderCountsPerMotorRevolution 2048 1250 (set pole pairs to 1) .PositionController.PositionUnits Degree mm .PositionController.Encoders[].Pitch 0.17578125 (=360/2048) 0.020